 Line 16-First-Time Home Buyer Savings Account Deposits and Earnings.
-Your Montana First-Time Home Buyer Savings Account provides you with the opportunity to subtract up to \$3,000 of contributions plus interest or other earnings on these funds annually.
+Prior to December 31, 2023, the Montana First-Time Home Buyer Savings Account provided taxpayers with the opportunity to subtract up to \$3,000 of contributions plus interest or other earnings on these funds.

-If you are married filing jointly with your spouse or married filing separately with your spouse, both of you can qualify for your own Montana First-Time Home Buyer savings account and you each can exclude up to \$3,000 plus interest or other earnings on this principal annually.
-To qualify for this exclusion, establish a separate or joint account with another person who also qualifies as a First-Time Home Buyer, and contribute to your account(s) prior to purchasing your first-time home.
+If you are married filing jointly with your spouse or married filing separately with your spouse, both of you can exclude up to \$3,000 plus interest or other earnings on this principal annually.